crukci-bioinformatics/ampliconseq/README.md

 This takes the form of a `name = value` syntax with a separate line for each parameter within curly braces bounding a `params` block.
-Note that file names and paths and other character or string values need to be quoted while numeric values do not, and boolean parameters such as `vepAnnotation` can be set to `true` or `false`.
+Note that file names and paths and other character or string values need to be in quotation marks while numeric values do not, and boolean parameters such as `vepAnnotation` can be set to `true` or `false`.

 See the [Nextflow documentation](https://www.nextflow.io/docs/latest) for more details about the configuration syntax.